How to start a business in Mauritius?

 Global business license Type 1 company

 This is a suitable license or business structure for financial companies, hedge funds, and financial managers.
 The GBC1 license (Global Business Category 1) is given on the premise that the company is owned and operated by foreign individuals residing outside the country.
 According to the terms of business, the owners need to carry out their business formalities and business transactions from Mauritius in a currency other than Mauritian Rupee.
-Under certain circumstances, the company can employees residents of Mauritius and it can also do transactions with them.
+Under certain circumstances, the company can employ residents of Mauritius and it can also do transactions with them.
 Don’t miss this post on How to get a residence permit in Mauritius.

 Usually, the license requires at least one shareholder and two business directors to complete the formalities of incorporation.